Detect

 Contractual requirements

-- Customer has accepted the Terms of Service for Maventa
+- The customer has accepted the Terms of Service for Maventa.

-- Customer has accepted the General Disclaimer for the service (available at the end of this guide)
+- The customer has accepted the General Disclaimer for the service (available at the end of this page).

 Authentication

-The user must first be shown and accept the General Service Disclaimer before activating any checks.
+The end user must be shown and must accept the General Service Disclaimer before any checks are activated.

-- Provide an array of check identifiers to activate for the specific company.
+- Provide an array of check identifiers to activate for the company.

 - A successful activation returns status OK.
-From that point on, the selected checks are automatically run for all incoming invoices of the company.
+From that point on, the selected checks run automatically on all incoming invoices for the company.

-Use GET/v1/services/detect/checks to confirm which checks are activated.
+Use GET /v1/services/detect/checks to confirm which checks are currently active.

 Use GET /v1/invoices/{id}/detect_results to fetch results for a specific invoice.

-- Invoices are not listed or available for download until all checks are completed.
+- Invoices are not listed or available for download until all checks are complete.

-- If a check fails to run (e.g., an external register is unavailable), it is retried.
+- If a check fails to run (for example, an external register is unavailable), Maventa retries it automatically.

-- Maximum waiting time for invoice release is 4 hours; if a check cannot be completed within that time, it is marked as failed.
+- The maximum waiting time for invoice release is 4 hours.
+If a check cannot be completed within that time, it is marked as failed.

-After fetching the check results, relevant notifications are shown to the user.
-If an issue is detected on an invoice, a notification message is displayed within the integrated system (e.g., in invoice listings, booking views, or approval screens).
+After fetching the check results, display relevant notifications to the user.
+If an issue is detected, show a notification message within the integrated system — for example, in invoice listings, booking views, or approval screens.

-All possible check results can be viewed via GET /v1/definitions/detect/checks.
+All possible check results and their descriptions are available via GET /v1/definitions/detect/checks.

 - To fully close the service, deactivate all checks.